Colorado Lawmakers Advance Revised AI Law After Years of Debate

 Key Takeaways

-- The new Colorado SB 189 AI regulation removes requirements for deployers to conduct impact assessments and eliminates the vague "algorithmic discrimination" standard, instead relying on existing anti-discrimination laws to address bias concerns.
-Developers must still disclose key information about their systems to deployers, including intended uses, training data, and limitations.
+- The Colorado AI law amendments remove requirements for deployers to conduct impact assessments and maintain risk management programs, while eliminating the vague "algorithmic discrimination" standard in favor of relying on existing anti-discrimination laws to address bias concerns.

 - If you're a subscriber, click here for the full edition of this update.
 Or, click here to learn more about our MultiState.ai+ subscription.